bmasarwi/QuorumDemo/README.md

     - Node public keys
     - RPC/Node manager ports

-4- Navigate to the directory created (named after your projectName) and run `docker-compose up`
+4- Navigate to the directory created and run the network in docker:
+    - `cd <projectName>`
+    - `docker-compose up`